 Healing your psychology is something that should be approached as a lifetime task that will continue at least as long as you are in embodiment.
 Furthermore, it is NOT a mechanical task that you can accomplish by applying what is claimed to be the ultimate tool or technique.
 There literally is no system that will automatically heal your psychology, because it is all up to the decisions you make and your willingness to multiply the talents.

-Yet as I describe in the Book Save Yourself, LINK there are two pillars of progress.
+Yet as I describe in the Book Save Yourself, there are two pillars of progress.
 One is that you need to transmute the misqualified energy that has accumulated in your energy field and the other is that you need to see through your illusions and thus replace limiting choices with liberating choices.

 So let us look at the transmutation of energy.
-Obviously, if you are open to this website, I would recommend that you make use of the invocations LINK and decrees LINK we have provided specifically for this purpose.
+Obviously, if you are open to this website, I would recommend that you make use of the invocations and decrees we have provided specifically for this purpose.
 Yet I am not hereby saying that there are not other efficient techniques for this purpose, and if you feel a strong inner prompting to use another technique, by all means do so.
 Also be aware that at different stages of your path, you will need different techniques.

 Another aspect is to stop creating more misqualified energy, and while this can ultimately be done only by resolving the wounds (overcoming the illusions) that cause you to go into certain reactionary patterns, you can indeed accomplish much through a combination of honest self-examination and self-discipline.
 If you see that you have a tendency to become angry, then you can make progress by making a firm decision that it is not acceptable to express this anger, and then discipline yourself to hold it back.
 In the short term, this can stop you from making more karma and reinforcing a negative spiral.
 In the long run, it will not be effective unless you also make a sincere effort to discover why you become angry, and then transcend the illusions that make you think anger is an acceptable or unavoidable reaction.

 And this brings us to the next element, which is to find ways to make visible the elements of your psychology that are limiting you and “forcing” you into reactionary patterns that you either cannot break or see no need to break.
 To this end, you can make significant progress by studying spiritual teachings and general books on psychology.
-Obviously, my ego discourses LINK and many other teachings on the websites and in our books LINK were released for this purpose.
+Obviously, my ego discourses and many other teachings on the websites and in our books were released for this purpose.
 But again, I am not saying you should confine yourself to any one source.
 On the contrary, you need to allow yourself to be guided to what you need to study.
 Make a habit of tuning in to your higher self or spiritual teacher and then follow the promptings you get, even what you get through other people or outer circumstances.
 If a book suddenly comes to your attention, then study it.

 Yet even though this can give significant progress, there comes a point where you cannot make any more progress unless you get direct feed-back on your psychology from someone who is not inside your mental box and therefore can see what you cannot see.
 This is where you need to ponder Master MORE’s saying, “If the guru be an ant, heed him.”
 In many cases, you get such feed-back from people around you, and often from people you think are below you or not in a position to give you advice.
 Obviously, you should not necessarily listen to everything people say, especially if you can see they have a negative or selfish intent.